 - My Health Savings

 The All Access Savings account is a standard savings account that earns interest.
 A minimum deposit of $100 is required to get started with an account, and it comes with a free ATM card so you can access your savings if needed.
 There's no monthly service fee if you maintain an average daily collected balance of $300 per month.
 Interest is compounded daily and credited quarterly.
 The other three accounts are specialty accounts and must be opened at a branch location.

 The Valley Kids First Savings Club allows kids to start saving with as little as $1, with no monthly service charge.
 To encourage the savings habit, Valley matches your child's first deposit up to $20.
 You must visit a branch location to open this custodial account.

-My Health Savings is a Health Savings Account you can open to save for medical expenses if you're enrolled in a high deductible health plan—which generally has a minimum deductible of $1,350 for individuals and $2,700 for families.
+My Health Savings is a Health Savings Account you can open to save for medical expenses if you're enrolled in a high deductible health plan that has a minimum deductible of $1,350 for individuals and $2,700 for families.
 It has a low monthly fee of $3, and distributions are tax-free when used for qualified medical expenses.

-This chart breaks down how rates compare for these four accounts:
+This chart breaks down how rates compare for these four accounts as of October 2021:

 |All Access Savings||0.02%|